Coca-Cola Music Hall

-The Coca-Cola Music Hall is a live-music venue located at 250 Convention Boulevard in the neighborhood of Isla Grande in San Juan, Puerto Rico, managed by ASM Global.
+The Coca-Cola Music Hall is a live-music venue located in the neighborhood of Isla Grande in San Juan, Puerto Rico, managed by ASM Global.
 The Coca-Cola Music Hall is part of the T-Mobile District development at the Puerto Rico Convention District.

 History

-The Coca-Cola Music Hall was developed as part of a major development plan around the Puerto Rico Convention Center.
-Initially developed as District Live!, it was developed as a major entertainment hub, which included two live music venues, an outdoor plaza with a performing stage, retail and eating spaces and a Caribbean Cinemas movie theater.
+The Coca-Cola Music Hall was built as part of a development plan in the area surrounding the Puerto Rico Convention Center.
+Initially called District Live!, it was constructed as an entertainment hub, which included two live music venues, an outdoor plaza with a performing stage, retail and eating spaces and a Caribbean Cinemas movie theater.
 The area was officially opened as the T-Mobile District.

-Construction for the T-Mobile District, along with the Coca-Cola Music Hall, began in 2016 as part of a major redevelopment that would complement the Puerto Rico Convention Center that had opened in 2005.
-The Coca-Cola Music Hall was described as a top class live event venue that would feature a prestigious sound system, a 75x30 LED screen and its own in-house lighting equipment that would facilitate staging for future events.
-At a $40 Million investment, the Coca-Cola Music Hall's construction was completed in 2020 but the opening of the venue, originally scheduled for March 2020, was held back until 2021 due to the COVID-19 pandemic.
-Naming rights were sold to The Coca-Cola Company in 2019 for an undisclosed amount, thus making it the first venue in Puerto Rico to sell its naming right.
+Construction of the T-Mobile District and the Coca-Cola Music Hall began in 2016 as part of a redevelopment project aimed at complementing the Puerto Rico Convention Center, which opened in 2005.
+The Coca-Cola Music Hall was built as a live performance venue, equipped with a sound system, a 75-by-30-foot LED screen, and in-house lighting equipment.
+The project cost $40 million and was completed in 2020, but the venue’s opening was delayed until 2021 due to the COVID-19 pandemic.
+In 2019, naming rights were sold to The Coca-Cola Company, making it the first venue in Puerto Rico to sell its naming rights.

 Puerto Rican singer, Ednita Nazario held the inaugural event at the venue to a sold-out performance.

 On March 16, 2022, the Coca-Cola Music Hall hosted the Miss World 2021 pageant, which was originally scheduled on December 16, 2021 at the José Miguel Agrelot Coliseum.